Uniswap/v1-docs/frontend/swap.md

 exchangeBFee = inputAmountB * 0.003
 ```

-Since users only inputs Token A, it can be represented to them as:
+Since users only input Token A, it can be represented to them as:

 ```javascript
 combinedFee = inputAmountA * 0.00591